So, you’ve decided to grow a vegetable garden but aren’t sure where to start? Read on to learn more about how to start a vegetable garden.

 Soil prep and planting

-If you have decided on implementing beds, try a strip of area about 4 feet wide by 8 feet long.
+If you have decided on implementing beds, try a strip of area about 4 feet wide by 8 feet (1 x 2.5 m.) long.
 This way you can easily maneuver around it.
 You could even consider placing this size garden along the side of your home, incorporating flowers and herbs into the garden for additional use and interest.
-Placing the garden near a fence or trellis can also offer you the opportunity for growing vine crops as well, while taking up less space.
+Placing the garden near a fence or trellis can also offer you the opportunity for growing vine crops as well while taking up less space.
 With containers, simply group them together with the largest growers in the back and bring the smaller ones to the front.

-With whatever design you have chosen, you should try to group crops according to their rate of maturity.
+With whatever design you have chosen, try to group crops according to their rate of maturity.
 By using this grouping method, you can ensure that your garden will be abundant continually since there will be other crops taking the place of those which have begun to fade or have already died out.
-When you follow crops, choose unrelated plants to prevent occurrence of pests or diseases.
+When you follow crops, choose unrelated plants to prevent the occurrence of pests or diseases.
 For example, follow beans with beets or peppers.

 Upkeep and harvesting